 Step 3: Place a candle inside the pumpkin and watch the light shine through newly formed holes.

-Next, take a look at things you can do with a pumpkin after Halloween.
+Next Up: Take a look at things you can do with a pumpkin after Halloween.